-Division of Public Affairs
+School of Public Affairs

 For the common good.

-At the Division of Public Affairs, we are driven to create a more prosperous and just society for all.
-Our community consists of award-winning faculty and staff, passionate students, and a vast network of accomplished public service alumni and allied stakeholders.
+At the School of Public Affairs, we are driven to create a more prosperous and just society for all.
+Our community consists of award-winning faculty and staff, passionate students, and a network of accomplished public service alumni and allied stakeholders.
 We offer three professional graduate degrees aimed at fostering ethical, purpose-driven leaders for the public, nonprofit, and private sectors.

 Connect with us.